deburky/RP-2023/README.md

 While one may come across many books on the topic, the examples provided may often appear too high-level for practical applications.
 There are several reasons why financial risk as a domain of specialty is special and not easy to unlock:

-* Credit scoring a high-risk application of machine learning, which is governed by specific requirements for the end-to-end model development cycle.
-This is very different from a research process of unconstrained model prototyping aimed at maximimizing the accuracy metric.
+* Credit scoring a high-risk application of machine learning, which is governed by specific requirements surrounding model development activities.
+This makes the field very different from research settings where the aim is usually to maximimize accuracy or another metric of choice.
 * Financial data is one of the most valued assets according to <a href="https://edmcouncil.org/wp-content/uploads/2023/03/EDM_Council_Data_ROI_SIG_Value_of_Data_29_Mar_2023_.pdf">this study</a> and is one of the most expensive to obtain, which makes datasets used in modeling very specific to a lender.
 * Internal tools developed for credit risk require a solid data foundation that puts a strong emphasis on the quality of data and its representativeness.
 These topics are almost never addressed in most books and guides.